slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"No persons are more frequently wrong, than those who will not admit they are wrong."
 -- François de La Rochefoucauld [1613]*

-However beware of blindspots, not all criticism is envy.
-When somebody says something bad about you, is negativity.
-When everyone says it, is advice.
+Not all criticism is envy.

+Beware of blind spots.
+When somebody says something bad about you, it’s negativity.
+When everyone says it, it’s advice.
+Do you know anyone without blind spots?
+So why would you be different?

-Self awareness is the ability to pause your mind.
+Self-awareness is the ability to pause your mind.
 It reduces the gap between who you are and who you think you are.

-Do you know anyone who doesn’t have any blind spots?
-So why would you be different?

-Hints:

-- Meditation makes you more mindful.
-Over time, meditation can rewire your brain to be less reactive and enable you to thoughtfully respond to your feelings.
+Meditation increases mindfulness.
+Over time, it rewires your brain to be less reactive and respond thoughtfully to feelings.
-- Ask questions to challenge your assumptions: «What if I’m wrong about this?»

 > *"If you correct your mind, the rest of your life will fall into place."
 -- Lao Tzu [-571]*